roman-milk/roman-milk.github.io/drunken-harry.md

  Yes, he slid.

  I was wetter than I knew.
 My body and my mind had not been working together.
 My mind was saying "No, no, this can't happen" and my body was crying out "Give it to me, give it to me."
 It was happening and as reluctant as I had been once it started my body responded.
 I felt the tingling start in my core and I shoved myself back on Ken's cock and he laughed.
-Report_Story #2